hansreier/fitnesse/README.md

 # fitnesse
 Repo with simple fitnesse setup, wiki and tests
-Used for Experis Ciber test automation workshop 14.10.2019
+Used for Experis Ciber test automation workshops 2019 and 2021

 Fitnesse must be downloaded and fitnesse-standalone copied to fitnesse directory.
 Fitnesse help must be downloaded to FitNesse directory.
 RestFixture is used as one of the examples.
+Note: The 2021 course will not focus on RestFixture.

 No additional software needed.
 Everything in here is Open Source.